Condensation in preferential attachment models with location-based choice: Abstract

 \section{Abstract}

-We introduce a new model of a preferential attachment based random graph which extends the family of models in which condensation phenomena can occur.
-Each vertex in our model has an associated uniform random variable which we refer to as its location.
-Our model evolves in discrete time by selecting $r$ vertices from the graph with replacement, with sampling probabilities proportional to their degrees plus a constant $\alpha$.
-A new vertex joins the network and attaches to one of these $r$ vertices according to a given probability associated to the ranking of their locations.
-Using stochastic approximation techniques we give conditions for the occurrence of condensation in this model, showing the existence of phase transitions in $\alpha$ below which condensation occurs.
-The condensation in our model differs from that in preferential attachment models with fitness in that the condensation can occur at a random location, that it can (but not necessarily) be due to a persistent hub, and that there can be more than one point of condensation.
+We introduce a model of a preferential attachment based random graph which extends the family of models in which condensation phenomena can occur.
+Each vertex has an associated uniform random variable which we call its location.
+Our model evolves in discrete time by selecting $r$ vertices from the graph with replacement, with probabilities proportional to their degrees plus a constant $\alpha$.
+A new vertex joins the network and attaches to one of these vertices according to a given probability associated to the ranking of their locations.
+We give conditions for the occurrence of condensation, showing the existence of phase transitions in $\alpha$ below which condensation occurs.
+The condensation in our model differs from that in preferential attachment models with fitness in that the condensation can occur at a random location, that it can be due to a persistent hub, and that there can be more than one point of condensation.

 {\bf Keywords}: Preferential Attachment, Fitness, Location, Random Graphs, Phase Transition